castilloherrera/Underwater_ECA_A9/README.md

   WARNING:

- -By default the simulation of underwater fleet, starts with 4 underwater for change this option :
+ By default the simulation of underwater fleet, starts with 4 underwater for change this option :

    -If you want 20 underwaters (go to -> /gazebo_und/launch/start_underwater_fleet.launch) :